YohanIvandri/DE_Porto_Yohan/README.md

 # 📦 Data Warehouse Final Task – Yohan

-Proyek ini merupakan final task untuk membangun end-to-end Data Warehouse yang meliputi:
+This project is the final task to build an end-to-end Data Warehouse that includes:
-- Pengolahan data sumber (CSV/XLSX)
+- Processing raw source data (CSV/XLSX)
-- Proses ETL dengan Python
+- ETL pipeline using Python
-- Pembuatan staging, warehouse, dan data mart dengan SQL
+- Creating staging, warehouse, and data mart layers using SQL
-- Workflow automation menggunakan Apache Airflow
+- Workflow automation using Apache Airflow
-- Containerization menggunakan Docker agar deployment lebih konsisten dan portable
+- Containerization using Docker for consistent and portable deployment

-Struktur repository dibuat modular agar mudah dipahami dan direplikasi.
+The repository structure is designed to be modular, easy to understand, and reusable.

+---

 ## 📁 Project Folder Overview

 - **AIRFLOW/**
-  Berisi DAG dan script pendukung yang digunakan untuk mengatur workflow ETL di Apache Airflow.
+  Contains DAGs and supporting scripts used to orchestrate the ETL workflow in Apache Airflow.

 - **DATA SOURCE/**
-  Menyimpan file sumber mentah yang digunakan sebagai input ETL.
+  Stores the raw source files used as ETL inputs.

 - **PYTHON SCRIPT/**
-  Berisi script Python untuk proses Extract, Transform, dan Load menuju Data Warehouse.
+  Contains Python scripts for the Extract, Transform, and Load processes into the Data Warehouse.

 - **SQL/**
-  Berisi SQL script untuk membuat tabel staging, warehouse, data mart, serta stored procedure.
+  Contains SQL scripts for creating staging tables, warehouse tables, data marts, and stored procedures.

+---

 ## 🐳 Docker Implementation

-Proyek ini menggunakan **Docker** agar lingkungan pengembangan dan eksekusi pipeline menjadi konsisten, serta mempermudah setup tanpa harus menginstal dependency secara manual.

-### **Apa yang dicontainerize?**
+This project uses **Docker** to ensure a consistent development and execution environment, and to simplify setup without manually installing dependencies.

+### **What is containerized?**

 1. **Apache Airflow**
-   Airflow dijalankan dalam beberapa container:
+   Airflow runs in multiple containers:
    - webserver
    - scheduler
    - postgres (metadata database)
    - airflow-init

 2. **Python ETL Environment**
-   Semua script ETL berjalan di dalam container Airflow sehingga dependency Python terisolasi dari OS lokal.

-### **File Docker yang Digunakan**
+   All ETL scripts run inside the Airflow container, ensuring Python dependencies stay isolated from the local OS.

+### **Docker Files Used**
 - **docker-compose.yml**
-  Mengatur service Airflow (scheduler, webserver, worker, postgres).
+  Manages Airflow services (scheduler, webserver, worker, postgres).

+---

 ## 📊 Data Pipeline Flow

-Sumber data pipeline berasal dari dua jenis data:
+The pipeline processes two types of source data:

 1. **Database `db.sample`**
-   → Diasumsikan sebagai database transaksi utama.

-2. **File CSV dan Excel**
-   → Sumber data pendukung yang turut diproses.
+   → Assumed to be the main transactional database.

+2. **CSV and Excel Files**
+   → Supporting data sources that are also processed.

-Flow ETL dibangun menggunakan Python dan dijalankan melalui Airflow.
+The ETL flow is built using Python and executed through Airflow.
-Alur lengkapnya sebagai berikut:
+Below is the full end-to-end process:

-1. **Extract (Python → Airflow)**
+### 1. **Extract (Python → Airflow)**
-   - Mengambil data dari database `db.sample`.
+- Pulls data from the `db.sample` database.
-   - Membaca file CSV dan Excel dari folder `DATA SOURCE/`.
+- Reads CSV and Excel files from the `DATA SOURCE/` directory.

-2. **Load ke STAGING**
+### 2. **Load into STAGING**
-   - Data hasil extract dimuat ke tabel staging.
-   - Tahap ini hanya menyimpan data mentah yang sudah dibersihkan.
+- Extracted data is loaded into staging tables.
+- This step stores cleaned raw data without any business logic.

-3. **Transform & Load ke CORE (Warehouse)**
+### 3. **Transform & Load into CORE (Warehouse)**
-   - Python script memproses staging → core.
+- Python scripts process data from staging → core.
-   - Pada tahap ini, data dibentuk menjadi struktur dimension dan fact.
+- Data is structured into **dimension** and **fact** tables.

-4. **Load ke MART**
+### 4. **Load into MART**
-   - Data mart hanya berisi 2 tabel utama:
+The mart layer contains two main tables:
 - `mart.CustomerMart`
 - `mart.DailySummaryMart`

-   - Tabel mart bersifat final dan siap dipakai untuk laporan.
+These tables are final outputs used for reporting and analytics.

-5. **Stored Procedure (SP)**
+### 5. **Stored Procedure (SP)**
-   - SP hanya mengambil data dari mart.
+- SP only retrieves data from the mart layer.
-   - Tidak melakukan join atau transformasi berat karena semua proses telah dilakukan sebelumnya.
+- No heavy joins or transformations are done here since everything is pre-processed upstream.

+---